 This beautiful city is known for the Mississippi River that runs through it, and the Civil War Battle fought here.
 If you love history, it’s an incredible place to stop!

-Tour the historic homes and battlefields, or take a ghost tour!
+Tour the historic homes, or take a ghost tour!

 Rusty’s Riverfront Grill Click HERE for more information.

 We’ve stayed a couple of places I wouldn’t recommend, but the Hampton Inn was nice, clean and convenient to the Interstate without being on it, and right across from the National Military Park.
 Click HERE to visit their website.